jmarkmorris/my-globals/README-ask.md

 /ask Review the code for adherence to popular conventions and the style guide in README-prompts.md (import order, type hinting, docstrings, constants, formatting).
 Ensure all constants and tunable parameters are defined appropriately (e.g., at the module level).
 Create a plan to apply these changes incrementally.

+/ask Don't write code for this prompt.
+While it's ok to consider how this code will be written and used, the goal is for your output to be a set of design decisions that can be passed to the editor, such that the editor can then write the markdown file for you.
+Therefore focus on the documenting your design decisions.
+Avoid code snippets unless they provide drastic improvements in design clarity, and in that case keep them highly concise so they articulate the design decision by example.

 # --- Specific Tasks ---

 /ask Identify any functions or modules that seem overly complex or long.
 Suggest how they could be broken down into smaller, more manageable units.
 Provide a refactoring plan.